BanuelosCarlos/BanuelosCarlos/README.md

 <h1 align="center">Hello!
 I'm Alexis Bañuelos</h1>
 <h3 align="center">Physicist and Data Professional</h3>

 - 🔭 My objective is to harness my expertise to unearth valuable insights from intricate datasets.
 With a robust background in designing, automating, and optimizing data pipelines using Python, I adeptly integrate data from diverse sources, including SQL, NoSQL databases and techniques of web scraping, for seamless extraction, transformation, and loading into cloud-based data warehouses while upholding data governance principles.
-I excel at crafting and overseeing interactive dashboards in Looker Studio, tailored precisely to meet stakeholders' requirements, currenly I am developing my generative AI knowledge designing tools that help to solve differenct problems 🤖
+I excel at crafting and overseeing interactive dashboards in Looker Studio, tailored precisely to meet stakeholders' requirements, currenly I am developing my generative AI knowledge designing tools that help to solve different problems 🤖
 - 📫 How to reach me **banueloscarlosa@gmail.com**

 <h3 align="left">Languages and Tools:</h3>